GuyKabiri/Cuboids-Shearsort-MPI/README.md

 # Cuboids-Shearsort-MPI

-An implementation of `Shearsort` algorithm for parallal sorting an array.
+An implementation of the `Shearsort` algorithm for parallel sorting an array.
-This implementation is using other parallal sorting algorithm which is `Odd-Even sort`.
+This implementation is using another parallel sorting algorithm which is `Odd-Even sort`.

-In this implementation a banch of cuboids is read from an input file into an array, which contain each cuboid's id, width, height, and depth.
+In this implementation, a bench of cuboids is read from an input file into an array, which contain each cuboid's id, width, height, and depth.
-The cuboids are beign sorted by the volum of each, or by the width if the volum is equals.
+The cuboids are being sorted by the volume of each, or by the width if the volume is equals.

 Each process gets a cuboid by `MPI_Scatter` and returns its value in the end of the algorithm with `MPI_Gather`.